abitofhelp/servicelib/model/README.md

 6. **Unexported Fields**: Be aware that unexported (lowercase) fields will be skipped during copying.

 7. **Complex Objects**: For very complex objects with custom copying logic, consider implementing your own copy methods instead of relying on reflection.

+## Troubleshooting

+### Common Issues

+#### Issue 1

+Description of issue 1 and how to resolve it.

+#### Issue 2

+Description of issue 2 and how to resolve it.

+## Related Components

+- [Component 1](../model1/README.md) - Description of how this model relates to Component 1
+- [Component 2](../model2/README.md) - Description of how this model relates to Component 2

+## Contributing

+Contributions to this model are welcome!
+Please see the [Contributing Guide](../CONTRIBUTING.md) for more information.

 ## License